Rographa/AutoBattle/README.md

 - Opponent will randomly select a class for each character as well.
 - Turn order will be random among all characters and it is set at the beginning of the game.
 - Each turn, every character will try to perform up to one action.
 (Moving, Attacking and Casting Spells are actions.)
-- Player team will automatically fight enemy team until one of those are defeated.
+- Player team will automatically fight enemy team and vice-versa, until one of those are defeated.

 ## Actions (in priority order):
 - ### Cast Support Spells: